Bynder/drupal-media-bynder/README.md

 Creates a call to the public Bynder function in /additional/, make sure this is properly configured or ask the Bynder support team.

-1) Add a Style in Home » Administration » Configuration » Media.
+1) Add a Style in Home » Administration » Configuration » Media.<br>
 2) Add the 'Bynder custom resolution' effect and select a width and height smaller than the source image as it does not support upscaling.
-Make sure this is the only effect applied.
+Make sure this is the only effect applied.<br>
 3) Go to Home » Administration » Structure » Content types.
-Click 'manage fields' for the content type of your choice.
+Click 'manage fields' for the content type of your choice.<br>
 4) Add a new field.
-Make sure 'field type' is set to 'Image' and 'widget' to 'media browser'.
+Make sure 'field type' is set to 'Image' and 'widget' to 'media browser'.<br>
 5) Click 'Save'.
-On the next page click 'Save field settings' again.
+On the next page click 'Save field settings' again.<br>
-6) Change 'Enabled browser plugins' to Bynder' only.
+6) Change 'Enabled browser plugins' to Bynder' only.<br>
-7) Change 'Allowed URI schemes' to 'Bynder media' only.
+7) Change 'Allowed URI schemes' to 'Bynder media' only.<br>
-8) Click 'Save settings' once again.
+8) Click 'Save settings' once again.<br>
 9) Go to Home » Administration » Structure » Content types.
-Click 'manage display' for the content type you choose in step 3.
+Click 'manage display' for the content type you choose in step 3.<br>
-10) For your field (named in step 4) press the 'gear icon'.
+10) For your field (named in step 4) press the 'gear icon'.<br>
 11) Change the 'Image style' to your image style, which you created in step step 1 & 2.
 If you look at the upper right corner, you will see you just edited this for the 'Default' view mode.
-You will need to repeat this step for the 'Full content' view mode as well.
+You will need to repeat this step for the 'Full content' view mode as well.<br>
 12) Now you can add new content.
 Go to Home » Add content.
-Add here new content of the type specified in step step 3.
+Add here new content of the type specified in step step 3.<br>
-13) Scroll down and select an image by clicking the 'Browse' button under your added field name.
+13) Scroll down and select an image by clicking the 'Browse' button under your added field name.<br>
 14) Now there should be an image provided by Bynder, with the size specified in step 2, on the content page.